Gr33nCamper/Paul-s-Website/YRS/2024/WNT/JA.md

 Good news!
 I didn't get fired.
 But I did get another violation point.
 Another one and I get suspended.

 No more excuses.
 I'll just focus on doing the best job possible.
-Time to toe the line.
+Toe the line.
 In fact, I'll take another look at the updated HC route.
-Then I'll fill you guys in on some more of my thoughts.
+Winter chill lofi is really great for calming down.